 What is an individual coverage health reimbursement arrangement?

 An individual coverage health reimbursement arrangement is an alternative to traditional group insurance that allows employers to reimburse employees for health plan premiums and qualified medical expenses with pre-tax dollars.
 While HRAs are nothing new, it’s only recently that there are more options for businesses of all sizes.

 For employees, this means that instead of everyone being on the same group plan, which are often too one-size-fits-all and too expensive for many companies, now individuals can choose the best plan that works for them on the individual market and get reimbursed for it tax-free.
 For employers, this is an excellent alternative to small business health insurance for owners, with top benefits including risk, cost, participation, flexibility, and issues with tax credits.

-The individual coverage HRA, new this year, offers 401-k style benefits to businesses of all sizes without monthly contribution limits.
+The individual coverage HRA offers 401-k style benefits to businesses of all sizes without monthly contribution limits.

 What can be reimbursed with an individual coverage health reimbursement arrangement?

 In addition to qualified medical expenses, the individual coverage HRA can be used to reimburse insurance premiums for: